mikesson/hipster-apim-demo-addons/2-assistant-app/README.md

-## 2. Deploying a chat/voice assistant appliation
+## 2. Deploying a chat/voice assistant application

 ###  2.1 DialogFlow - Import Project
 First of all, [create a new Dialogflow project](https://console.dialogflow.com/api-client/#/newAgent)